 Kate Horne – Student Nurse, UPDATE

-About a year ago, I told you I’d jumped into a new career and was studying to become a nurse.
-I'm 2/3 through my first year – here’s a brief “check-in” to give you a glimpse of my new world...
+Two years ago, I told you I’d jumped into a new career and was studying to become a nurse.
+It seems incredible, but I'm now already at the end of my second year and about to start my final year of training.
+Here's another check-in to give you a glimpse of my new world...